aishoot/Concurrent_Speakers_Counter/README.md

 ```

 ## 5. Reference Paper
 As we all know, it's pretty hard to solve the cocktail-party problem.
-This is **the ﬁrst study on data-driven speaker count estimation** and the first step to crack the problem. *Thanks for the author's paper and code which help me a lot.
+This is **the ﬁrst study on data-driven speaker count estimation** and the first step to crack the problem. *Thanks for the author's paper[Paper 2] and code which help me a lot.
 Their homepage is [AudioLabs Erlangen CountNet](https://www.audiolabs-erlangen.de/resources/2017-CountNet).*
 * __Paper 1__: Simon Leglaive, Romain Hennequin and Roland Badeau.
 Singing voice detection with deep recurrent neural networks (ICASSP 2015).
 * __Paper 2__: Fabian-Robert Stöter, Soumitro Chakrabarty, Bernd Edler and Emanuël A. P. Habets.
 Classification vs. Regression in Supervised Learning for Single Channel
  Speaker Count Estimation (ICASSP2018).